edterbak/NodeRed_Heishamon_control/README.md

 - [FIX] Scheduler - Due to grouping the scheduler did not function anymore.
 This should now be improved a lot. https://github.com/edterbak/NodeRed_Heishamon_control/issues/128
 - [FIX] Home dashboard did not show correct temperature behind 'Water temp'.
 Related to https://github.com/edterbak/NodeRed_Heishamon_control/issues/123.
 - [FIX] Detection on persistent storage should now work propperly.

+[2023-09-01] v23.08 Stable.
+Changes:
+- [FIX] Scheduler - There seems to be a NodeRed bug in the JUNCTION functionality during export/import.
+I have now removed it from the scheduler tab.
+I will start replacing the junction nodes with other nodes due to this crazy issue.
+For now, it seems that all is working.
+Sorry for the possible hassle this might have caused. :( https://github.com/edterbak/NodeRed_Heishamon_control/issues/128

 ********